-- Clients were neutral or dissatisfied with the performance of contractors on 18% of the projects surveyed in 2009; - Around 12% of the projects surveyed had levels of defects that are regarded as inappropriate; - Contractors were neutral or dissatisfied with the quality of tender documents and specifications obtained from clients on around 26% of the projects surveyed; - Contractors were neutral or dissatisfied with the management of variation orders on 31% of the projects surveyed, and - H&S on construction sites remains a concern.
+- Clients were neutral or dissatisfied with the performance of contractors on 18% of the projects surveyed in 2009; - Around 12% of the projects surveyed had levels of defects that are regarded as inappropriate, and - H&S on construction sites remains a concern.

-In addition, scrutiny of the report revealed that clients were least satisfied with the performance of contractors in the residential building sector, followed by civil and special works; clients were neutral or dissatisfied with performance relative to construction schedule on 21% of the projects; clients were neutral or dissatisfied with the quality of completed work on 19% of the projects in 2009; clients were neutral or dissatisfied with the resolution of defective work during the construction period on 23% of the projects surveyed; and while the overall results for client satisfaction are encouraging, the performance of the consultants and contractors on 20% to 30% of projects surveyed are distinctly below the performance of their peers [1].
+In addition, scrutiny of the report revealed that clients were neutral or dissatisfied with performance relative to construction schedule, quality of completed work, and resolution of defective work on some of the projects surveyed[1].
 Therefore, the results indicate that there is considerable scope for performance improvement in the industry especially in terms of cost, H&S, quality, and time.

 However, while numerous reports and empirical findings have attributed the not so inspiring performance of the industry to the so called skills shortages [2, 3] emerging findings suggest that there is more to the challenges that must be surmounted in order to improve the industry performance.
-Though the research findings centred on issues surrounding variations in the industry, Ndihokubwayo and Haupt [4] and Nghona et al. [5] contend that activities categorised as non-value adding activities are having a detrimental effect on the industry.
-These non-value adding activities that are otherwise referred to as waste [6, 7,] or supportive / interactive activities [8] have been given prominence in construction management research endeavours that address construction productivity issues in general, and lean construction at the annual conference of the International Group for Lean Construction (IGLC).
+Though the research findings centred on issues surrounding variations in the industry, Ndihokubwayo and Haupt [4] and Nghona et al. [5] contend that activities categorised as non-value adding activities (NVAAs) are having adetrimental effect on the industry.
+These NVAAs that are otherwise referred to as waste [6, 7,] or supportive / interactive activities [8] have been given prominence in construction management research endeavours that address construction productivity issues in general, and lean construction in particular.

 Han et al. [9] suggest that construction activities can be categorised into value adding activities (VAAs), value supporting activities (VSAs), and non-value adding activities (NVAAs).
 According to them, VAAs are operational efforts that realise project requirements defined in the contract data, VSAs are supportive efforts that do not directly add value, but support the realisation of VAAs, while NVAAs are wasted efforts that consume time and resources without directly or indirectly adding value to the project requirements.
-Accordingly, Koskela [10] contends that waste may be due to defects, overproduction, unnecessary processing, unnecessary material and people movement, waiting periods, inventories, and designs that do not meet the needs of the client; and Alarcon [6] gave examples of waste in construction projects, which include work not done, rework, unnecessary work, errors, stoppages, waste of materials, deterioration of materials, loss of labour, unnecessary material and people movement, excessive vigilance / supervision, additional space, delays in activities, extra processing, clarification, and abnormal wear and tear of equipment.
-Other documented NVAAs in construction include delays to schedule, repairs to finishes, repairs to foundation works, damaged materials on site, waiting for instructions, waiting for equipment repair, waiting for arrival of equipment, frequency of breakdowns, material equipment not meeting specifications, lack of supervision or poor quality of supervision, and loss of materials on site [11].
+Accordingly, Koskela [10] contends that waste may be due to defects, overproduction, unnecessary processing, unnecessary material and people movement, waiting periods, inventories, and designs that do not meet the needs of the client; and Alarcon [6] gave examples of NVAAs in construction projects, which include work not done, rework, unnecessary work, errors, stoppages, waste of materials, deterioration of materials, loss of labour, unnecessary material and people movement, excessive vigilance / supervision, additional space, delays in activities, extra processing, clarification, and abnormal wear and tear of equipment.
+Other documented NVAAs in construction include delays to schedule, repairs to finishes, repairs to foundation works, damaged materials on site, waiting for instructions, waiting for equipment repair, waiting for arrival of equipment, frequency of equipment breakdowns, material not meeting specifications, lack of supervision or poor quality of supervision, and loss of materials on site [11].